robocloob/aleo/README.md

 # aleo
-Now, by using these codes, you can deploy the Aleo token on the blockchain deploy smart contract  the token on the Aleo blockchain
+Now, by using these codes, you can deploy smart contract  the token on the Aleo blockchain

 1- prerequisites